 Rasco says school officials began a threat assessment, but Sawyer left the school soon after and hadn’t returned since, so that effort was stopped.

-Rasco testified that he’d heard via email earlier this month that some teachers at the high school, as well some parents, were concerned that Sawyer was back in the area and had purchased a gun.
+Rasco testified that he’d heard via email earlier this month that some teachers at the high school, as well as some parents, were concerned that Sawyer was back in the area and had purchased a gun.

 “So on Feb.
 15, 2018, how many students called out sick with sort of this knowledge that the defendant was back and possibly a threat to the school again?” asked Rutland County State's Attorney Rose Kennedy.